24khale/BruteForceEducational/README.md

 Don't use this, it can't handle the data and it's linux based which means chromedriver doesn't like.
 # Beeg Beeg Yoshi!
 [Beeg Beeg Yoshi Orginal](https://github.com/24khale/BruteForceEducational/assets/126002322/174afd49-c467-4997-b83e-7b2f7bdde625)
+# OUTLOOK WARNING
+It will tempory lock the account if you use this too much. be warned. although a way around it is to find the last place where it stopped and then continue from that point but you have to install the code to get the last password.